 - In the Search string field type index=zeek.
 This tells the Corelight for Splunk app to search for data in the “zeek” index we created earlier.

-Create a splunk user to run the Splunk Universal Forwarder
+Create the splunk user to run the Splunk Universal Forwarder

-Back in the Zeek sensor, create a splunk user and add it to the zeek group.
+- Back in the Zeek sensor, create a splunk user and add it to the splunk and zeek groups.

 Install and configure a Splunk Universal Forwarder